In The Courts

 - HOME IMPROVEMENT INSTALLERS SETTLE IC MISCLASSIFICATION CLAIMS FOR $6.5 MILLION.

 Lowe’s Home Centers agreed to pay $6.5 million to settle a class action lawsuit brought by home improvement contractors who allege they were misclassified as ICs instead of employees.
 In addition, the settlement calls for attorneys’ fees of 25% of the settlement amount.
-This settlement, which was the subject of our blog post on May 26, 2014, is scheduled for a “fairness hearing” on June 27, 2014.
+This settlement, which was the subject of my blog post on May 26, 2014, is scheduled for a “fairness hearing” on June 27, 2014.
 The case is yet another in a long line of cases that are the subject of blog posts where it appears that the business did not structure its relationship with the ICs in a manner that enhanced compliance with state or federal IC laws.
 Shepard v.
 Lowe’s HIW, Inc., No. 12-CV-03893-JSW (N.D.
 Cal.
 May 23, 2014).

 - MISSOURI CABLE COMPANY AND INSTALLERS HEADED FOR TRIAL ON IC STATUS.